alshawwaf/cp_cve_to_json/README.md

 ## Check Point Advisories to JSON Format

-### THis project includes two example scripts.
+### This project includes two example scripts.
 The goal is to scap the list of IPS advisories from https://advisories.checkpoint.com/advisories/ and export the list of CVEs to a json format.

 #### THe first script uses the BeautifulSoup pythin library.
 However the challenge comes from human identificaton protection used by Check Point to prevent unwanted scaping by bots.